How to Cook a Filet Mignon

 Prep Your Filet Mignon

-Before cooking, season liberally with coarse sea salt and fresh black prepare or Omaha Steaks Seasoning, then allow the steak to come to room temperature.
-Use one of our four recommended cooking techniques below and our steak cooking chart, or download the Omaha Steaks app with a built-in timer for steak perfection every time.
+No matter which method you choose, you’ll first have to prep and season your filet mignon.
+Completely defrost your steak overnight in the refrigerator or thaw faster using the quick-thaw method.
+Before cooking, pat steaks dry and season liberally with coarse sea salt and fresh black or your favorite Omaha Steaks Seasoning, then allow the steak to come to room temperature.
+Use one of our recommended cooking techniques below and check doneness with our steak cooking chart, or simply download the Omaha Steaks app with a built-in timer for steak perfection every time!

 On the Grill

+Grilling is a fast, dry-heat method perfect for cooking juicy steak.
+The grill creates a flavorful crust on the outside while the center of the filet remains tender and succulent.
 Not sure how long to grill a filet?
-Whether you choose gas or charcoal, our comprehensive cooking chart provides estimated grilling time based on the thickness of your filet mignon.
-No more guessing when to flip your steak!
+Whether you choose gas or charcoal, our comprehensive cooking chart provides grilling time based on the thickness of your steak – no more guessing when to flip!
+It’s important to remember to preheat your grill first to allow it to heat up enough to cook your filet mignon at the optimal temperature.

 |FILET MIGNON GRILLING CHART|